kapadiaparth/examples/csv-to-elasticsearch/README.md

 ### Saving the pipe for later use

-Once your pipe is doing exactly what you'd like, you may save it for later use.
+Once you have prototyped your pipe, you may save it for later use.
 Saving a pipe is very useful as it will allow it to be called via the REST API or a cURL call with the specified pipe alias.
-We recommend adding your Flex.io username as a prefix to all of your aliases.

 **NOTE: The alias `flexio-csv-to-elasticsearch-v1` below needs to be replaced with your own in order to save this pipe to your account.
 Best practices for aliases are to use your username as a prefix (e.g. `YOUR_USERNAME-csv-to-elasticsearch-v1`).**